 However, this can be challenging for individuals with bad credit.
-You may have a hard time getting approved for a loan and if you are approved, you may get stuck with terrible rates.
+You may have a hard time getting approved for a personal loan, and if you are approved, you may get stuck with terrible interest rates.
 This is why many people turn to cash advance loans.

 A cash advance loan is a short-term loan that is meant to provide temporary relief from financial problems.
 This includes things like payday loans or cash advances from a credit card.
 This article will go over some of the best options available to you.

-Short-term loans are given in smaller amounts and the repayment terms won’t be longer than a few months.
+Short-term loans are given in smaller amounts, and the loan term won’t be longer than a few months.
 These loans are easy to apply and qualify for, even if you have bad credit.

-You’ll apply either online or in-person and the application process is usually pretty quick.
+You’ll apply either online or in-person, and the application process is usually pretty quick.
 Once you’re approved, the lender will give you the cash, minus any fees.
-The fees are based on the amount you’re borrowing.
+The fees for short-term loans are based on the amount you’re borrowing.

-If you’re in a true emergency, need access to cash, and don’t want to take out a payday loan, getting a short-term cash advance could make sense.
-But you’ll want to make sure you compare lenders and understand the terms and conditions.
+If you’re in a true emergency, need access to cash, and don’t want to take out a payday loan, it could make sense to get a cash advance loan.
+But you’ll want to make sure you compare lenders and understand the loan terms and conditions.

 Short-term lenders tend to charge incredibly high fees that can trap you in a cycle of debt.
 There being said, if you need to take out a short-term loan, here are five options you can consider.

 MoneyMutual is an online lending marketplace that connects borrowers with lenders across the country.
-You can apply for a loan up to $2,500 and receive the funds within 24 hours.
-The application process is done online and is easy to complete.
+You can apply for a cash advance loan of up to $2,500 and receive the funds within 24 hours.
+The online application process is quick and easy to complete.

-The rates vary depending on a borrower’s creditworthiness but consumers with poor credit are welcome to apply.
-However, you will need a monthly income of at least $800 and MoneyMutual is not available to borrowers in New York.
+The rates vary depending on a borrower’s credit score, but consumers with bad credit are welcome to apply.
+However, you will need a monthly income of at least $800, and MoneyMutual is not available to borrowers in New York.

-CashUSA is another online lending marketplace that helps consumers access cash loans from $500 to $10,000.
-APRs range from 5.99% to 35.99% with repayment terms up to 72 months.
+CashUSA is another online lending marketplace that helps consumers with bad credit access cash advance loans from $500 to $10,000.
+APRs range from 5.99% to 35.99%, with repayment terms up to 72 months.

-If you use CashUSA, the application process is easy and you’ll receive a decision within minutes.
-The funds will be deposited in your bank account and you can receive access to the money as soon as the next business day.
+If you use CashUSA, the application process is easy, and you’ll receive a decision within minutes.
+The funds will be deposited in your bank account, and you can get your money in as little as one business day.

 To qualify for a loan through CashAdvance, you have to be at least 18-years-old and earn at least $1,000 per month after taxes.
 Your repayments will be automatically deducted from your checking account every month.

-It’s easy to apply for a loan and you have a good chance of being approved, even if you have bad credit.
+It’s easy to submit a loan request and you have a good chance of being approved, even if you have a bad credit score.

-PersonalLoans.com is another lending network but unlike some marketplaces, it is available everywhere in the U.S. You can apply for a loan between $500 and $35,000, so this is a good option if you need a more substantial loan amount.
+PersonalLoans.com is another lending network, but unlike some marketplaces, it is available everywhere in the U.S. You can apply for a loan between $500 and $35,000, so this is a suitable option if you need a more substantial loan amount.